Developer(s) – Rocksteady Studios

 PEGI – 16

-Released in the summer of 2009, Batman: Arkham Asylum was instrumental in establishing an unusually high standard for games based on pre-existing licenses, and has since gone on to inspire the development of games such as Alien: Isolation and Middle-Earth: Shadow of Mordor.
+Released in the summer of 2009, Batman: Arkham Asylum was instrumental in establishing an unusually high standard for games based on pre-existing licenses and has since gone on to inspire the development of games such as Alien: Isolation and Middle-Earth: Shadow of Mordor.
 I did find a few faults with this game, and by proxy, I think it is somewhat overrated, but nevertheless, it is a fairly solid gaming experience.

 Graphics – 9/10

-This game was one of the best-looking of it’s time, containing some of the most advanced graphical rendering of the seventh generation of gaming, showing off stunning textural detail; specifically in things such as the Joker’s hair, Batman’s cape, Killer Croc’s skin and the Scarecrow’s clothing.
+This game was one of the best-looking of its time, containing some of the most advanced graphical renderings of the seventh generation of gaming, showing off stunning textural detail; specifically in things such as the Joker’s hair, Batman’s cape, Killer Croc’s skin, and the Scarecrow’s clothing.
 Aside from all that, however, the game also excels conceptually.
 Taking place in the infamous Arkham Asylum of the Batman universe, it is home to some extremely dark imagery, and a vast range of different and gritty locations, such as the sewers where Killer Croc resides, and the greenhouse, where Poison Ivy eventually overgrows with deadly flora.

 Gameplay – 9/10

 The gameplay is equally as immersing.
-An action adventure title, there is a heavy emphasis on combat, with an extremely intricate system of stringing combos together and in using different techniques to tackle enemies either head-on, or using both stealth and conveniently placed vantage points to pick them off one after the other.
-In addition, there are a fair few side quests to undertake, such as finding all the interview tapes of each villain, the Riddler trophies and finding each of the history runes scattered throughout the asylum.
+An action-adventure title, there is a heavy emphasis on combat, with an extremely intricate system of stringing combos together and in using different techniques to tackle enemies either head-on or using both stealth and conveniently placed vantage points to pick them off one after the other.
+In addition, there are a fair few side quests to undertake, such as finding all the interview tapes of each villain, the Riddler trophies, and finding each of the history runes scattered throughout the asylum.
 Though the Batman game on the NES is often regarded as a decent title, Arkham Asylum did more than use the license, but it also celebrated it, making the player feel more as if they are in the shoes of the dark knight.

 Controls – 10/10

-The game can most definitely been seen as an extremely positive departure from the extremely ill-fated Batman and Robin game released for the PlayStation in terms of its controls scheme.
+The game can most definitely be seen as an extremely positive departure from the extremely ill-fated Batman and Robin game released for the PlayStation in terms of its controls scheme.
 It plays out somewhat similarly, but the controls in Arkham Asylum are most definitely more developed on and more intricate than the latter.